Loading...

 Physical Activity

-Engage in light physical activity, such as a brisk walk, after consuming a Negroni to help your muscles use up some of the sugar in your bloodstream.
+Engage in light physical activity such as a short walk after consuming the beverage to help utilize the sugar in your bloodstream.

 healthspan-mbl